buzink/BluOS-from-across-the-room-display/readme.md

 In its current state it's bare bones and messy.
 I might add features and clean things up in the future.

+## Installation
+1. Download "BluOS from across the room display.html"
+1. Change the ip address on lines 103, 105, 119 in a text editor and save
+1. Open the file in any webbrowser